cbeck88/conf-rs/README.md

     for users to figure out how to use your program.
   * It leads to poor quality error reporting, because crates like `figment` and `config` rely on `serde::Deserialize` to marshall the composited data onto your final structure.
     This precludes giving multiple error reports if there are multiple problems in different parts of the config.
 (See [MOTIVATION.md](./MOTIVATION.md) for more discussion.)
 * When using `conf` instead, all of these problems are avoided.
-Notably, `conf` provides its own proc-macro, and so we can walk the `serde::de::Deserializer` ourselves and ensure that we get comprehensive error reporting, even if `serde_derive::Deserialize` would have stopped at the first error.
+Notably, `conf` provides its own proc-macro, and so we can walk the `serde::Deserializer` ourselves and ensure that we get comprehensive error reporting, even if `serde_derive::Deserialize` would have stopped at the first error.
 * `conf` can also be used together with `figment` advantageously.
 See [Multiple config files](#multiple-config-files) for more on this.

+In general, `conf` works with other libraries via dependency injection, and only has a hard dependency on the `clap` ecosystem.
+The `serde` integration is optional.
+You can bring any serde-compatible config file parser that you want, at whatever versions you want.

 ------